What Is Mobile Device Management (MDM) And What Are Its Benefits?

 What Are The Benefits Of MDM?

-• Provide Access To Specific Applications
+1. Provide Access To Specific Applications

-For example, if your organization has a fleet of iPads designated for customer use, MDM makes it possible to only provide specific applications on that device and block everything else.
-Or, you can use MDM to configure devices to only perform work-related activities.
+MDM offers the flexibility of customized configurations.
+If, for example, your organization has a fleet of iPads designated for customer use, MDM allows you to make only specific applications accessible on that device and to block everything else.

-• Enforce Security Protocols
+2. Enforce Security Protocols

-• Remote Wipe And Configure
+3. Remote Wipe And Configure

-• Enable Policies That Lock Down Devices
+4. Enable Policies That Lock Down Devices

-In the unfortunate loss or theft of a device, MDM makes it possible to remotely lock down the device’s Wi-Fi capability so that it becomes a brick to the person who possesses it.
+In the event a device is lost or stolen, MDM makes it possible to remotely lock down the device’s Wi-Fi capability so that it becomes useless to any unauthorized person who subsequently finds it.

 What Mobile Device Management Platforms Exist?

 A variety of options exist.
-Some of the bigger solutions include Microsoft Intune, VMware AirWatch, IBM MaaS360, JAMF, and Sophos.
-There are other offerings from smaller companies, too, such as SureMDM.
+Some of the more prominent MDM options include Microsoft Intune, VMware AirWatch, IBM MaaS360, JAMF, and Sophos.

-Which MDM Platforms Are Best?
+Which MDM Platforms Are Best For My Business?

-The best MDM platform for your organization depends on your environment, the level of management you need, and how many devices/users you are supporting
+The best MDM platform for your organization depends on your environment, the level of management you need, and how many devices/users you are supporting.

 One caveat: all MDM platforms will claim to be a good fit for smaller organizations, but this is simply not the case.
 Small organizations don’t necessarily need the most expensive option with all of the bells and whistles that a larger organization may want and need.